flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ![Memory architecture of the Mega Drive/Genesis.](_diagrams/memory.png){.no-borders}

-Because one CPU will have to step in the other's CPU bus and both can't use it at the same time, there's an extra component called **Bus arbiter** that must be activated to stall either processor, so memory can be written without hazards.
+There's one caveat, however: because one CPU will have to step into the other's bus and **both CPUs can't access the same bus at the same time**, there's an extra component called **Bus arbiter** that must be operated to stall either processor, enabling to manipulate memory without any hazards.

-It's important to point out that this design can underperform if not managed properly, so games will have to take special care of the bus arbiter and watch for not stalling either CPU for longer than needed.
+It's worth noting that this design can underperform if not managed properly, so games will need to take special care of the bus arbiter and ensure that neither CPU is stalled for longer than necessary.

 ## Graphics